August 10, 2010

-Carved for about three thousand years in the region the ancient Greeks called Mesopotamia, cylinder seals first appeared in the latter half of the fourth millennium B.C.
+Carved for about 3,000 years in the region the ancient Greeks called Mesopotamia, cylinder seals first appeared in the latter half of the fourth millennium B.C.
 The Morgan's collection is among the best and most extensive in the world.

 The North Room: A New Opportunity to Display Seals and Migration Era Objects

 The Thaw Collection of objects created in Europe, Central Asia, and the Middle East between 300 and 1,000 A.D.—the Migration Era—will be shown in its entirety for the first time.
 These jeweled pieces are similar to those collected by Morgan himself and provide a link between antiquity and the early medieval world.
-In order to safely and attractively display these works—mostly in gold, silver, and with semi-precious stones—a professional mountmaker will carefully pin each object to a panel, making sure it is fully supported for vertical display.
-The panel will then be inserted into the case which will be lighted from above and both sides in order to allow viewers to see the intricate craftsmanship manifest in these works.
+In order to safely and attractively display these works—mostly made of gold or silver and including semi-precious stones—a professional mount maker will carefully pin each object to a panel making sure it is fully supported for vertical display.
+The panel will then be put in the case which will be lighted from above and both sides in order to allow viewers to see the intricate craftsmanship in these works.

 Morgan's Interest Beyond the Ancient Near East

 Morgan extended his interest in non-western art and culture well beyond the ancient Near East.
-In 1871, he took his family to Egypt.
-In 1906, under Morgan's financial aid and direction, the Metropolitan Museum of Art sent a team of archaeologists to excavate sites along the Nile River.
+In 1871 he took his family to Egypt.
+In 1906, with Morgan's financial aid and direction, the Metropolitan Museum of Art sent a team of archaeologists to excavate sites along the Nile River.
 Morgan made frequent trips to the dig, always referring to the place as his "beloved Egypt."

 August 10, 2010